kermitt2/grobid/doc/Benchmarking-biorxiv.md

 Other versions of these benchmarks with variants and **Deep Learning models** (e.g. newer master snapshots) are available [here](https://github.com/kermitt2/grobid/tree/master/grobid-trainer/doc).
 Note that Deep Learning models might provide higher accuracy, but at the cost of slower runtime and more expensive CPU/GPU resources.

-Evaluation on 1999 PDF preprints out of 2000 (1 PDF "too many blocks" interruption).
+Evaluation on 1999 PDF preprints out of 2000 (1 PDF parsing "too many blocks" failure).

 Runtime for processing 2000 PDF: **1169s** (1,71 PDF per second) on Ubuntu 16.04, 4 CPU i7-4790K (8 threads), 16GB RAM (workstation bought in 2015 for 1600 euros) and with a GeForce GTX 1050 Ti GPU.

 ## Header metadata